Bela Lugosi: Legacy

 In Tim Burton's Ed Wood, Bela Lugosi is portrayed by Martin Landau, who received the 1994 Academy Award for Best Supporting Actor for the performance.
 According to Bela G. Lugosi (his son), Forrest Ackerman, Dolores Fuller and Richard Sheffield, the film's portrayal of Lugosi is inaccurate: In real life, he never used profanity, did not hate Karloff, owned no small dogs, nor did he sleep in a coffin.
 Additionally, Ed Wood did not meet Lugosi in a funeral parlor, but rather through his roommate Alex Gordon.

 Péter Müller's 1998 theatrical play Lugosi – the Shadow of the Vampire (Lugosi – a vámpír árnyéka) is based on Lugosi's life, focusing on his struggles with becoming typecast as Dracula and his worsening drug addiction.
 In the Hungarian production, directed by István Szabó, Lugosi was played by Ivan Darvas.

 In 2001, BBC Radio 4 broadcast There Are Such Things by Steven McNicoll and Mark McDonnell.
 Focusing on Lugosi and his well-documented struggle to escape from the role that had typecast him, the play went on to receive the Hamilton Deane Award for best dramatic presentation from the Dracula Society in 2002.

 Bust of Lugosi on Vajdahunyad Castle in Budapest, Hungary.

 On July 19, 2003, German artist Hartmut Zech erected a bust of Lugosi on one of the corners of Vajdahunyad Castle in Budapest.

 The Ellis Island Immigration Museum in New York City features a live 30-minute play that focuses on Lugosi's illegal entry into the country via New Orleans and his arrival at Ellis Island months later to enter the country legally.

 In 2013, the Hungarian electronic music band Žagar recorded a song entitled "Mr. Lugosi", which contains a recording of Bela Lugosi's voice.
 The song was a part of the Light Leaks record.

 Legoshi, the main character of the Japanese manga/anime Beastars, was named in honor of Bela Lugosi.

 In 2020, Legendary Comics published an adaptation of Bram Stoker's 1897 Dracula novel, which used the likeness of Lugosi.

+The Castlevania-inspired video game Carpathian Night Starring Bela Lugosi, as per the title, utilizes Lugosi's licensed likeness.
+Developed by Tezcatek, it was released in 2024 on Steam, Xbox and Nintendo Switch.